 Trauma or injury to the heart.
 Having had a heart attack or having heart surgery may increase your risk.

 Medicines.
 Pericarditis is a side effect of some medications.

 Gender and age.
 Constrictive pericarditis is more common in men between 20 and 50.

 How is it diagnosed?

 This condition is difficult to diagnose.
 It can be confused with other heart conditions such as:

-Restrictive cardiomyopathy, which occurs when the heart chambers can not fill with blood due to stiffness in the heart.
+Restrictive cardiomyopathy occurs when the heart chambers can not fill with blood due to stiffness in the heart.

-Cardiac tamponade, which occurs when the fluid between the heart muscle and the pericardium compresses the heart.
+Cardiac tamponade occurs when the fluid between the heart muscle and the pericardium compresses the heart.

 Your doctor will ask about your symptoms and perform a physical exam.
 The following signs are common:

-- Veins in the neck that protrude due to the increase in blood pressure, which is called Kussmaul’s sign.
+- Veins in the neck protrude due to increased blood pressure, Kussmaul’s sign.